How Many Calories to Eat When Bulking

 To calculate your maintenance calories, you can use methods such as calorie calculators, activity level multipliers, or tracking intake.

 Age, body fat percentage, and muscle mass are crucial factors to consider when calculating maintenance calories.
-Muscle mass, being metabolically active tissue, requires more energy for maintenance than fat mass.

 Establishing Your Calorie Surplus

-To promote muscle growth, follow these steps:
+To promote muscle gains during a lean bulk, follow these steps:

 1. Establish a calorie surplus by consuming 5-10% more calories than your maintenance level (try our chocolate peanut butter weight gainer if you struggle to eat enough calories).